Record (TV network): Miniseries and series

-Programs

 Revenue

 According to Rede Record's vice president, in 2010, Rede Record had revenues of 2.7 billion reais, exactly 25% more than in 2009.
 In 2011, the network had revenues of 3.5 billion reais, and 1.72 billion reais in 2012.

 Coverage

-RecordTV currently has 15 owned-and-operated stations and 96 affiliated stations, for a total of 111 stations.
+Record has 15 owned-and-operated stations and 96 affiliated stations, for a total of 111 stations.
 It was one of the pioneers of digital television in Brazil.

 International coverage

 Created in 2002, Record Internacional is present in 150 countries and carries programs that are successful in Brazil.
 Record Internacional contains six channels that carry a digital signal around the world, and 17 stations.
 The station is also an affiliate of CNN International.

-In Africa, RecordTV broadcasts to Mozambique, Uganda, Cape Verde, Guinea-Bissau and Madagascar.
+In Africa, Record broadcasts to Mozambique, Uganda, Cape Verde, Guinea-Bissau and Madagascar.
 In Mozambique, TV Miramar, which is part of Record International, has 10 stations and has several local programs, which were successful.
 Additionally, the station also broadcasts to all of Asia, and this coverage is done by two satellites: Asiasat 2 and JSAT.

 In the United States, coverage is provided by the NSS-806 and EchoStar satellites and is distributed by Comcast and the Dish Network.
-In Europe, RecordTV is the only Brazilian television channel available without any subscription fees.
+In Europe, Record is the only Brazilian television channel available without any subscription fees.
 Coverage reaches all countries on the continent.